 Raising plants from seed is one of the most rewarding elements of gardening, commercial horticulture has made plants readily available so the need to grow from seed is minimal.
 However, for those of us looking to raise a large number of plants on a budget or looking to locate particular plants, growing from seed can be extremely lucrative.

-Once you have selected your seed source, it is time to consider the container, the best compost mix for seed starting, and the perfect location, these are all decisions that will affect the final outcome of your seed sowing adventure.
+Once you have selected your seed type and source, it is time to consider direct sowing or container type.
+If you are growing in a pot then the best compost mix for seed starting, and the perfect location for germinating, are all decisions that will affect the final outcome of your seed sowing adventure.

 How to Grow from Seeds 10 easy-to-follow steps.